You’ve heard about Omega-3s and know that they’re good for your health, but what about your skin?

 Turns out these essential fats are not a four letter word if you want supple skin with that healthy glow.

-Read below to see why adding a flax seed oil or fish oil supplement should be part of your daily beauty regimen.
+Read below to see why adding flax seed oil and fish oil are two beauty vitamin supplements that should be part of your daily beauty regimen.

 Omega-3s are Crucial to Skin Health